lino-framework/welfare/userdocs/aids.rst

 Aids
 ====

-The Aids module adds functionaliti'y to manage the different types of help projects (aids) allocated to individuals.
+The Aids module adds functionality to manage the different types of help projects (aids) allocated to individuals.

 .. contents::